ibm-cloud-docs/vpc/lb-adv-traffic-mgmt.md

 ![Proxy Protocol Listener](images/VPC-LBaaS-Proxy-Protocol-Listener.png "Proxy Protocol Listener") {: caption="Proxy Protocol Listener" caption-side="top"}

-If the application load balancer is receiving traffic from a proxy (or a proxy chain) that uses proxy protocol, the listener must have proxy protocol enabled so that it can parse the origin client information contained in the proxy protocol headers.
+If the {{site.data.keyword.alb_full}} is receiving traffic from a proxy (or a proxy chain) that uses proxy protocol, the listener must have proxy protocol enabled so that it can parse the origin client information contained in the proxy protocol headers.
 This setting is disabled by default, if not specified.
-Since the load balancer can detect the version of the proxy protocol header and parse it correctly, you don't have to specify which version of proxy protocol is being used to send traffic to the load balancer.
+Since the load balancer can detect the version of the proxy protocol header and parse it correctly, you don't have to specify which version of proxy protocol is being used to send traffic to the ALB.
 Note that when proxy protocol is enabled for a front-end listener, all traffic coming to that frontend port is expected to be proxy protocol traffic.
 If any of the connections do not contain the proper proxy protocol headers, they won't be established.
 To forward this client information to the back-end server pool, you must enable proxy protocol for the pool.
 Similar to use case 1, you must select version 1 or version 2 depending on what version of proxy protocol the back-end servers are configured to use.
 You can also choose to not forward this client information to the back-end servers if they are not capable of processing this information, and this information will be dropped at the load balancer itself.